 First off, this is not that ghastly concoction know as “cooking sherry”!!
 No, this is the “real deal” as they say, a fortified wine from the “sherry triangle” in Spain.
-Like many fortified spirits there are different types of sherry- fino, olorosso and amontillado to name a few.
+Like many fortified spirits, there are different types of sherry- fino, oloroso and amontillado to name a few.

 Which means even more fun ingredients to play with!!!

 But lest you get overwhelmed, you don’t need a cupboard full of different bottles of sherry to enjoy sherry-based cocktails!!
 After a bit of experimenting ( I know, I know poor me!)
 I became a huge fan of Lustau’s Amontillado sherry for cocktails.
 With flavors of almonds, dates, wood and a little salt it plays incredibly well with lots of flavors – making it one of the bottles I reach for most often when making a cocktail.

 Clocking in at 18.5% abv (alcohol by volume) it’s less than half that of bourbon – which is ideal for those who love the taste of cocktails but don’t like heavy alcohol.
 Oh, and did I mention that sherry is also reasonably priced?

 So now that I’ve sold you on trying sherry as a cocktail ingredient let’s start with one of the easiest – the Adonis Cocktail.

 Sherry, sweet vermouth and orange bitters.
 That’s it.
 But don’t let the short ingredient list fool you.
 This cocktail is rich, with a rounded, fruity sweetness with a slight bit of bitterness on the finish that makes it an ideal before dinner cocktail.